Queen Hatshepsut Temple

 Then Hatshepsut and Thutmose II had a daughter, Neferu-Ra.
 While Thutmose II fathered a son with his lesser wife Isis.
 This son, Thutmose III (1458-1425 BC), named his father's successor.
 Thutmose II died while Thutmose III was still a child and Hatshepsut therefore became regent.
 Controlling the affairs of the state until his majority.
 But in the seventh year of her regency, she broke with tradition and had herself crowned pharaoh of Egypt.

 His reign was one of the most prosperous and peaceful in Egyptian history.
 There is evidence that she commanded early military expeditions.
-As well as she certainly kept the military at peak efficiency but, for the most part, her time as pharaoh was characterized by thriving trade, a booming economy and her many public works projects which employed laborers from all walks of life. the country.
+As well as she certainly kept the military at peak efficiency but, for the most part, her time as pharaoh was characterized by prosperous trade, a booming economy and her many public works projects which employed laborers from all walks of life. the country.

 Her expedition to Punt seems to have been legendary and was certainly the accomplishment of which she was most proud, but it also seems that all her business ventures were equally successful and she was able to employ an entire nation to build her monuments. .
 These works were so beautiful and finely crafted that they were to be claimed by subsequent kings as their own.